 Transportation: Free bus transportation will be provided from several stops originating in Salinas with a stop in Castroville and Watsonville.
 In addition, if there is a need an additional stop will be made in Marina.

 Content: The camp introduces the girls to computer science and engineering through a series of hands-on activities using the Scratch programming environment for creating 2D games and animations, and Lego NXT for building microprocessor based robots and interactive art pieces, among other things.
 Their week will include a visits to several of the Baskin School of Engineering labs from Bio-engineering to Digital Games.

 Apply: Applications can be submitted online (click the "Application" link near the top of this page) or by printing, completing, and mailing or faxing the paper application.
 Students using the online application will also need to have their parent or guardian complete and mail in the parent permission form.
 All applicants will need to have a math or science teacher complete the online teacher recommendation using the "Teacher" link at the top of this page.
-All applications must be submitted electronically or postmarked by May 5th, 2016 to be considered.
+All applications must be submitted electronically by March 31st, 2017 to be considered.

 For more information send e-mail to firstname.lastname@example.org or call 831 854-7817.